 Last Name (at time you took the exam) First Name Middle Initial

 Date exam was taken Year of Graduation 1

-Email Address Home Phone Numl ber (including area code)
+Email Address Home Phone Num ber (including area code)

-Check scores to be sent: Part I □ Part II Social Security Nu mber (optional)
+Check scores to be sent: Part I Part I Social Security Nu mber (optional)

-se print YOUR full name and address below V .
+our Address Information Disease mint VOLID full name and address below

-return address when your scores are sent.
+our Address Information.
+Please print nis information will be used as the return action.

 Current Name

 Address

 City/State/Zip

-Recipient's Address Informatio Please print the exact name, office, a n. and address to which scores are to be sent
+ecipient's Address Information. ease print the exact name, office, and addr ress to which scores are to be sent.

 Name

 Address

 City/State/Zip

-Current Signature: Date:
+urrent Signature: Date:

+our signature provides authorization for N IBPME and Prometric to release you ur records as you indicated above.)